Water and Wastewater Treatment by Membraflow

 Material

-The ceramic membranes are made of highly stable materials such as aluminum oxide, zirconium oxide or silicon carbide.
-Their multi-layered structure combines a robust carrier layer with a fine-pored surface that enables precise deposition.
-This structure not only gives the modules a high mechanical load capacity, but also a long service life even under extreme conditions.
+The ceramic membranes are manufactured from high-strength materials such as aluminium oxide, zirconium oxide or silicon carbide.
+Their multilayer structure combines a robust support layer with a finely porous surface, enabling precise separation.
+This design provides the modules with exceptional mechanical stability and a long service life, even under extreme operating conditions.

-A key feature is crossflow operation: instead of flowing vertically through the membrane, the water moves parallel along its surface.
-This creates high shear forces that minimize deposits and ensure constant filtration performance.
-At the same time, the smooth membrane structure makes cleaning particularly easy and efficient.
+A key feature of the system is crossflow operation.
+Instead of flowing perpendicularly through the membrane, the water moves parallel to the membrane surface.
+This generates high shear forces that minimise fouling and ensure consistent filtration performance.
+At the same time, the smooth membrane surface allows for particularly efficient and straightforward cleaning.

-The design of the modules, often in the form of pipes or plates, is designed to ensure stable filtration even with heavily contaminated wastewater.
-Thanks to their high temperature and chemical resistance, aggressive cleaning processes can also be used without damaging the membrane structure.
+The module designs, commonly configured as tubular or flat-sheet systems, are engineered to ensure stable filtration even when treating highly contaminated wastewater.
+Thanks to their high resistance to temperature and chemicals, aggressive cleaning procedures can be applied without damaging the membrane structure.

 Conclusion

-This combination of physical separation process, robust material and intelligent flow control achieves a consistently high filtration quality.
-Ceramic membrane filtration thus provides a reliable basis for the treatment of process water and wastewater in municipal and industrial applications.
-Even when water quality and load fluctuate greatly.
+This combination of a purely physical separation process, robust ceramic materials and optimised flow dynamics delivers consistently high filtration quality.
+Ceramic membrane filtration therefore provides a reliable foundation for the treatment of process water and wastewater in both municipal and industrial applications, even when water quality and pollutant loads fluctuate significantly.

 In addition to the classic applications of ceramic membrane filtration, Membraflow, together with OeBS, Österreichische Banknoten- und Sicherheitsdruck GmbH, has developed the patented HIREC® process developed.
 This technology is specially tailored to banknote printing and enables the almost complete recovery of solvents and cleaning solutions containing printing ink.
 With a recovery rate of up to 99 %, HIREC® not only helps to increase efficiency, but also to significantly reduce waste and environmental impact.
 An example of how membrane technology offers sustainable solutions even in highly specialized processes.